-- ♦ Problems: (cont'd) - \ Cannot handle errors in constructors. - \ It is clumsy to return from a deep function call and handling the resources gracefully during its return.
-Intermediate callers might not know how to handle the error but it need to pass the error code and information back to the calling routine. - \ Error code is a simple integer, can not carry sufficient information with it. - \ Sometimes the return value is needed for some other important things (normal logics which occur more frequently than errors). - ♦ C++ supports a better error handling mechanism
+♦ Problems: (cont'd)

+- \ Cannot handle errors in ctor, dtor, type conversion operator, .... - \ It is clumsy to return from a deep function call and handling the resources gracefully during its return.
+Intermediate callers might not know how to handle the error but it need to pass the error code and information back to the calling routine. - \ Error code is a simple integer, can not carry sufficient amount of information with it. - \ Sometimes the return value is used for some other important things (normal logics which occur more frequently than errors). - $\diamond$ C++ supports a better error handling mechanism try { ... throw ... } catch (...) { ... } void Stack::push(int element) throw(int) { if (isFull()) throw element; create an exception 2 copied m\top++; (copy ctor) object (variable) m\array[m\top] = element; in a special exception area (not on calling stack) void main() { Stack stack; • this exception object stays try { opyctor copied alive till this exception is stack.push(1); handled completely by a stack.push(2); stack.push(3); catch segment (and not stack.push(4); re-thrown), destructed thereafter catch (int element) { cout << "Stack overflow with element " << element << ".\n"; Output: Stack overflow with element 3.
-'''

-try { ... throw ... } catch (...) { ... }

-'''